htang7415/htang7415.github.io/_pages/about.md

   - /about.html
 ---

-I am now a Ph.D. student in Mechanical Engineering at UW-Madison.
-I completed both my M.S. and B.S. in Engineering Mechanics from Dalian University of Technology.
+I am currently a Ph.D. student in Mechanical Engineering at UW-Madison.
+I previously earned both my M.S. and B.S. in Engineering Mechanics from Dalian University of Technology.
+My interests include sports, reading, and photography.
+I draw inspiration from influential figures such as Steve Jobs, Lionel Messi, IU, and David Tao.
+I am passionate about exploring the world and continuously seeking new experiences and knowledge.

 Research interests
 ===